Our grants for individuals

 Generally, cases will initially be submitted to the appropriate Regimental Headquarters.
 We provide support through our partnership of Regimental and Corps Benevolent charities.

-Individual needs can range from an electric wheelchair for a serving soldier’s disabled son, or a stair lift for an injured former soldier, to care home fees for a Second World War veteran or a much needed holiday for a war widow and his or her young children.
+Individual needs can range from a specialist safety bed for a serving soldier’s disabled son, or furniture for a former soldier who has been homeless, to care home fees for a Second World War veteran or a much needed holiday for a war widow/er and his or her young children.
 We will look at the least expensive, suitable solution to meet the need.

 Who is eligible?